Frequently Asked Questions About Jack Russell Terriers

-- The Jack Russell Terrier Club of America says 10 to 15 inches at the shoulder and they prefer the square build for showing and breeding, though they will register the short-legged build.
+- The Jack Russell Terrier Club of America says 10 to 15 inches at the shoulder.

-- The American Russell Terrier Club says their short-legged, long-backed dogs are 10-12 inches.
+- The AKC says their Russell Terrier dogs (the short-legged, long-backed ones) should be 10-12 inches.

 Weight is about 12 to 17 pounds.

-Where does the Parson Jack Russell Terrier come from, and why was the breed developed?
+Where does the Jack Russell Terrier come from, and why was the breed developed?

-What kind of temperament and personality does the Parson Jack Russell Terrier have?
+What kind of temperament and personality does the Jack Russell Terrier have?

-What colors do Parson Jack Russell Terriers come in?
+What colors do Jack Russell Terriers come in?

 They're mostly white, with some tan, brown, and/or black markings.

-What kinds of coats do Parson Jack Russell Terriers come in?
+What kinds of coats do Jack Russell Terriers come in?